vkWeb/WebDevChallenge/README.md

 - [ ] Build a simple multi-page app using Angular.js.
 - [ ] Build a select-box replacement plugin.
 - [ ] Build a plugin that provides a popup window functionality.
-- [ ] Redo the exercises using jQuery.
 - [ ] Create a navigation bar that tracks your scrolling activity and indicates which section of the page you're viewing.
 - [ ] Create a pomodoro timer with start/stop/reset functionality.